Skip to content

 Recover Missing Rent

-• drawing from the rent deposit;
+• drawing from the rent deposit according to the rent deposit deed provisions;

-• pursuing the guarantor;
+• pursuing the guarantor for the arrears;

-• initiating debt recovery; and
+• starting a debt recovery process; and

 • undertaking the CRAR process.

-We explore each option below.
+We will explore each option below.

 Rent Deposit